-And if you’re worried about your laundry soap not working as good in cool water…don’t!
+And if you’re worried about your laundry soap not working as well in cool water…don’t fret!

 According to Consumer Reports, experts have found that detergents are actually less effective in higher temperatures.

-So, unless your washing linens after illness, cloth diapers, or fabric that has to be washed on a hot or warm cycle…save money and wash your clothes in cold water.
+So, unless you’re washing linens after illness, cloth diapers, or fabric that has to be cleaned on a hot or warm cycle…save money and wash your clothes in cold water.